sculab/EasyMiner/DEMO/DEMO1/DEMO1.md

-# DEMO1 - A Quick Tutorial For General Use
+# Tutorial 1 - A Quick Tutorial For General Use

 ### Data Preparation